How to Become a Licensed Counselor in South Dakota

 Counseling Career Outlook In South Dakota

-The state of South Dakota had 230 mental health counselors, 350 rehabilitation counselors and 550 substance abuse counselors employed in May of 2011, as reported by the Bureau of Labor Statistics.
-Their median annual salaries ranged from $36,030 to $40,650, which is significantly higher than the national average.
+The state of South Dakota had 1,550 mental health, substance abuse, and behavioral disorder counselors employed in May of 2022, as reported by the Bureau of Labor Statistics.
+This group earned an average annual salary of $48,160.
+At this time, there were also 300 rehabilitation counselors in South Dakota, a group with an average annual salary of $47,890.
 Pay typically increases with experience and can be dependent upon your location within the state.

 Schools with Degree Programs Accepting Students from South Dakota